 Step 2: Gather ideas, prioritize what to build first

-In Hygger’s Backlog board you can structure, rank insights and plan a product iterations.
+On Backlog you can structure, rank insights and plan a product iterations.
 Those insights come to you from different sources: from Intercom, Zendesk, Satismeter, from private talks with your clients, from your employees.
 It’s becoming more difficult to pick things for development.
 The cost of a mistake is really high.
 It’s a risk to make a feature that won’t be popular among the audience and won’t bring expected benefits.

 To resolve those issues, you can use Value and Efforts rate, which will help you identify the most valuable tasks for your product.